Ayms/bitcoin-transactions/README.md

 `node tx.js BTG create prevtx= prevaddr= prevamount= previndex= privkey=priv1-priv2-redeem-<2of2 or 2of3 or 2of4> addr= fee= amount=(optional)`

-<b>where prev[tx,addr,amount,index] refers very exactly to the same that you can see in a bitcoin core explorer (or the legacy explorer of the network being forked) like https://blockchain.info before the block forking height (same transaction id, same address, same amount, same index</b>) and privkey is the private key corresponding to your bitcoin core address or priv1-priv2-redeem corresponds to your multisig bitcoin address
+<b>where prev[tx,addr,amount,index] refers very exactly to the same that you can see in a bitcoin core explorer (or the legacy explorer of the network being forked) like https://blockchain.info before the block forking height (same transaction id, same address, same amount, same index) and privkey is the private key corresponding to your bitcoin core address or priv1-priv2-redeem corresponds to your multisig bitcoin address</b>

-and addr can be a bitcoin address too that will be converted into a BCH, BTG or BCD address as you will see in the output of the command
+and <b>addr can be a bitcoin address too that will be converted into a BCH, BTG or BCD address as you will see in the output of the command, as well as prevaddr, so you don't need tc convert the addresses, the tool will do it for you</b>

 You can convert before if you like the prevaddr and addr from a bitcoin core one to a bitcoin gold one but this is of no use, the create command will work with the original bitcoin addresses

-If this explanation is unclear, please see the example given [here](https://github.com/BTCGPU/BTCGPU/issues/213#issuecomment-350449253) or [here](https://bitcointalk.org/index.php?topic=2827163.msg31273044#msg31273044)
+If this explanation is unclear, please see the examples given [here](https://github.com/BTCGPU/BTCGPU/issues/213#issuecomment-350449253) or [here](https://bitcointalk.org/index.php?topic=2827163.msg31273044#msg31273044)

 ## Double check again